DEGREE OVERVIEW: ASSOCIATE IN CYBER SECURITY

 "More than 80% of U.S. companies have been hacked at some point in time."

 It's a startling reality that more than 80% of U.S. companies have been hacked at some point in time, says Duke CFO Global Business Outlook, and that number is growing to include news and government agencies.
 Global cyberterrorism is a very real threat and information security as a career field is expected to increase over time.

 The types of people who succeed in cyber and information security roles possess the following traits and skills:

 - You have ingenuity and can find new ways to thwart ever more sophisticated threats

 - You have great problem-solving skills

-Some of the things you’ll learn in an associate’s degree cyber security program will lay the foundation for more advanced degrees later on.
+Some of the things you'll learn in a cyber security associate's degree program will lay the foundation for more advanced information security degrees later on.